snimmagadda1/s11a.com/content/06-27-2021/index.md

 RUN go build -o main cmd/main.go
 CMD ["/app/main"]
 ```
-For the deployment manifest, we'll keep it relatively straightforward.
+For the deployment manifest, I've included an example.
 The bot will need some environment variables set specific to where it is being run (Organization name, repos, keys, etc).
 If you want to view the full definition, you can do so [here](https://github.com/snimmagadda1/github-PR-automation/blob/master/deploy/k8s.yaml).
 Notably we chose to mount the app's private key as a secret named `github-rsa-keypair` and the mountPath `/app/keys`.

 ```k8s
 .